-These Brooklyn crafters help your youngsters dive into fun art projects and get their creative juices flowing.
+Brooklyn crafters help youngsters dive into fun art projects to get creative juices flowing.
 For birthday parties, families choose a main activity such as decorating denim tote bags with iron-on appliqués or using stencils, felt and fabric markers to make a one- of-a-kind shirt.
 Let the staff know if your child has any obsessions (dogs, spaceships or Frozen, for example), and they’ll try to have supplies that cater to those interests.
 If your big kid (ages 7 and up) feels ambitious, opt for extra party time (an additional $70) to sew plush toys worthy of their stuffed animal collection.
 Want to bring the party to you?
 Brooklyn Craft Farm will make your home the perfect party venue.
 Ages 4 and up.

 Kids gather in Taro's studio for a two-hour exploration of the art of origami.
 First up: using high-tech touchscreens to choose the pattern (a frog, airplane, flowers, a truck).
 Then, the origami software guides partygoers through the folding steps, and two professional instructors are on hand to help out.
 Once the basic design is complete, kids decorate their paper creation with stickers, stamps and markers.
 A table will be set up for cake and refreshments, but you must bring your own.
 Guided group instruction for guests can be arranged for an additional cost.
 Ages 5 and up.

 Up to 12 kiddos are invited to play with clay at BrickHouse Ceramic Art Center, where they’ll try creating bowls, mugs or a one-of-a-kind sculpture.
 Watch as the wet material transforms into a trinket your kids will love for years to come.
 Refreshments are not included in the offerings.
 Ages 10 and up for handbuilding parties, ages 12 and up for wheel throwing parties.